 This is good news.
 I occasionally have heard stories where some fitness might not accept WITS certifications.
-My personal speculation is this may be because big box gyms sometimes hire salesman (who don't know fitness) as managers.
+My personal speculation is this maybe because big box gyms sometimes hire salesmen (who don't know fitness) as managers.

 Also, some managers might accept the organizations they hear mentioned over and over again.
 This name is usually “NASM.”
 See my review of the NASM TV commercial for more insights on them.

 All of the people I interviewed stated that overall, they were disappointed with the WITS personal training class they attended.
 Keep in mind that I only interviewed 3 people so this may not reflect the feelings of others who have gone through the program.

 Feel free to share your personal thoughts below so others can learn from you and your experiences.